hasanciftci26/ui5-antares/README.md

       ID: "b2f0013e-418f-42aa-9a24-3770fe17ce18"
     };

-    // Initialize with a type and do not use the initializer parameter const entry = new EntryUpdateCL<IProducts, IProductKeys>(this, {
+    // Initialize with a type and use the key values as the initializer const entry = new EntryUpdateCL<IProducts, IProductKeys>(this, {
-      entityPath: "Products"
+      entityPath: "Products",
-    });

-    // Set the entity keys
+      initializer: keyValues // key values of the entity });
-    entry.setEntityKeys(keyValues);
   }

   public async onUpdateCustomer() {